theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 Potentiometers, or pots for short, are variable resistors.
 Potentiometers have three legs.
 The power of a potentiometer is in the middle leg.
 It's  resistance varies depends on the potentiometer’s rotating (or sliding) contact (the wiper) position.
 It is best to use it as a voltage divider with our Arduino.
 This means we have all 3 contacts connected: 1 to GND (or 3v3), 2 to ADC, 3 to 3V3 (or GND).
 Other common variable resistors are photocells (LDR), termistors, force-sensitive (FSR) and bend-sensors.
 These are all two-legged (or “two-lead”).
 In order to make them work optimally on our Pico we need to add a 2nd resistor (later more).

-:zap: See also [this Guide](https://makeabilitylab.github.io/physcomp/electronics/) (Lessons 1-8) is you want to learn more about the fundamentals of electricity.
+:zap: See also [this Great Website](https://makeabilitylab.github.io/physcomp/electronics/) if you want to learn more about the fundamentals of electricity, or delve deeper into physical computing.

 ## 8. Next step: a Pushbutton ☞ 𝔻𝕚𝕘𝕚𝕥𝕒𝕝 𝕀𝕟𝕡𝕦𝕥𝕤